-These general purpose financial statements have been prepared in accordance with Australian Accounting Standards, other authoritative pronouncements of the Australian Accounting Standards Board (AASB), Urgent Issues Group Interpretations and the Corporations Act 2001.
+These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
 The financial statements of the Fund also comply with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The Fund is a not-for-profit entity for the purpose of preparing the financial statements.

-The financial statements have been prepared on the basis of historical costs except for investments, which have been recognised at fair value.
+The financial statements have been prepared on a historical cost basis except for investments, which have been recognised at fair value.
 Items included in the Fund's financial statements are measured using the currency of the primary economic environment in which it operates ('the functional currency').
 The financial statements are presented in Australian dollars, which is the Fund's functional and presentation currency.